ZakariyeAden/WeekendReduxFeedbackLoop/README.md

 [] - Use condional rendering to show the button for `Incomplete` and `Complete`

 [] - Each step should only allow the user to advance to the next step if a score was provided.
-[] - Map the reducer and display the user input in the Review your Feedback
+[X] - Map the reducer and display the user input in the Review your Feedback

 [] - When they submit it should send to the server.Make the submit button go to a Thank you page [] - Use axios POST in the review section